HenrikEckermann/website/mysite/main/templates/stats/linear_regression/linear_r.md

+The last model is:

+$courseeval = 4.15 - 0.25female -0.4non_e +0.27blkw -0.12ten + 0.26zzbeauty$

-In the last model with the standardized input, the intercept of 4.15 reflects the mean score of courseevaluation for males, english speaking, non-tenured with the mean score of beauty.
+The intercept of 4.15 reflects the mean score of courseevaluation for males, english speaking, non-tenured with the mean score of beauty.
 We can see that non-english speaking lecturers are 0.4 worse when beauty is at average and the other predictors are held constant.
-I will plot residuals vs. fitted values after I included interactions.
+Let's include an interaction and also check some assumptions: